-Although there is a strong push within the academic community to make research freely accessible (“open access”) to everyone, many research papers are unfortunate still published and available “behind the paywall”.
+Although there is a strong push within the academic community to make research freely accessible (“open access”) to everyone, many research papers are unfortunately still published and available “behind the paywall”.
 That means that the publisher of the journal, book or a conference proceedings requires someone to subscribe the content.
 Typically that payer is a university library, who then can make the content accessible to the university students and employees.

 But making use of this subscription can be complicated.
 Even if the seeker for papers – such as a student or a researcher – would have an affiliation with a university, it is not self-evident how one can get past the paywall and download the paper.

 This post presents ways to get through the paywall, but requires that you have a user account in a university.

 The focus of this post builds on an assumption that the seeker’s main literature search tool is Google Scholar, due to its simple use and excellent coverage of different research papers.

 Google Scholar with basic internet connection: limited access to “full texts”

 It is important to notice that Google Scholar provides access to articles differently depending on the type of internet connection.
 The difference shows in the links that Scholar displays in its search results.

 When a user searches papers with Google Scholar with an ordinary internet connection, Google Scholar helps find papers, but cannot always provide the user with the “full text”.
 By full text, publishing companies mean the PDF that contains the article in its entirety.
 If access is not full text, then the user can only see the title, abstract, references, and maybe the first page of the paper.

 It is sometimes possible to get an access to a full text even with this internet setup.
 This happens if: